andrei-miulescu/injectable_initializer/README.md

 Very usefull if you have a lot of collaborators and you need to pass objects to them, rather than doing it manually follow the convetion below.

+## New Features

+Raise an issue to suggest new features and I will tend to them, also happy to anwser any questions.

 ## Installation

 Add this line to your application's Gemfile: